Hey, nice to see you here! Welcome to WPMarmite!

 Why would they bother to do so?
 They already have so many English resources at their disposal.

-Well, let's get to work, and offer them our content directly in English!
+Well, let’s get to work, and offer you our content directly in English!

 We’ll have to make extra efforts to rank on Google, and attract English-speaking visitors.

 But here’s the good thing : in reality, we’re not really starting from scratch.
 WPMarmite will capitalize on the reputation and rankings acquired since its launch.

 Check out this comparison made with Moz.com’s Domain Analysis tool:

 WPMarmite is clearly the smallest of the tribe – but we do have some assets.
 I’m curious to see where we’ll be in a year or two.